alvwin/ai_phishing_toolkit/README.md

 # AI Phishing Toolkit
 This is a proof of concept to demonstrate the AI generation of targeted phishing emails by scraping social media profiles.

+## Educational Software Disclaimer
+This software is intended for educational purposes only.
+The creators and contributors assume no responsibility for its use.
+By using this software, you acknowledge that all risks and consequences arising from its application are your responsibility.

 ## Installation (Windows)
 1. Install [python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/)
 2. clone the repository and enter the folder